Call for Materials

 Renovate for Recovery, a volunteer initiative of BSA members and colleagues in the design industry, joins forces with the Commonwealth of Massachusetts to use our collective expertise to help in the recovery process for those physically affected by the Boston Marathon bombings.
 Our mission is to facilitate accessible design modifications and renovations to the homes of those most affected.
 We are reaching out to AIA Massachusetts members, both individual practitioners and firms, asking you to volunteer pro-bono design services as part of this community service outreach.
 State agencies will serve as liaison to persons in need and their therapists and will connect us with engineers, builders, and building department officials as needed.

-Renovate for Recovery is collaborating with the Community Design Resource Center of Boston (CDRC Boston).
+Renovate for Recovery is collaborating with the Community Design Resource Center of Boston, a program of the BSA Foundation.

 Connect with us on Facebook.